-- Chapter 1: Preliminary Steps;
+- Chapter 1: Preliminary steps;

-- Chapter 2: Competitive Award;
+- Chapter 2: Competitive award;

-- Chapter 3: Direct Award;
+- Chapter 3: Direct award;

-- Chapter 4: Award under Frameworks;
+- Chapter 4: Award under frameworks;

 - Chapter 5: After award, standstill periods and notices; and

 - Chapter 6: General provisions about award and procedures.

-The provisions of greatest interest to practitioners will no doubt include: the new "competitive flexible procedure" combining the many separate procedures set out under the PCR; the new concept of "open frameworks"; the revised timescales for procurement procedures; and the introduction of a debarment list requiring contracting authorities to exclude certain suppliers.
+The provisions of greatest interest to practitioners will no doubt include: the new "competitive flexible procedure" combining a number of the many separate procedures set out under the PCR; the new concept of "open frameworks"; the revised timescales for procurement procedures; and the introduction of a debarment list requiring contracting authorities to exclude certain suppliers mentioned therein.